bhopals/essential-english/03b-Notes-Grammatically-Correct-Anne-Stilman-position-of-modifiers.md

 - CORRECT - `At last week's meeting, we put out an appeal for more volunteers to help with the fall program.`

+- EXERCISE

+  - 6. Leaning over the hospital bed, she looked into the vacant man's eyes but could see no spark of recognition.
+       Problem: The man himself is vacant?
+       Solution: Leaning over the hospital bed, she looked into the man's vacant eyes but could see no spark of recognition.

+  - 7. At its next meeting, the Board of Education will debate whether teachers to be allowed to administer adrenaline to students who experience severe allergic reactions without written permission.
+       Problem: One has to admire the discipline of those students who do first obtain permission.
+       Solution: At its next meeting, the Board of Education will debate whether teachers should require written premission to administer adrenaline to students who experience severe allergic reactions.

+  - 8. The formerly galmorous countess is now continually mocked in the tabloids for her taste in clothing, weight, and overspending.
+       Problem: What's wrong with the countess's taste in weight or her taste in overspending.
+       Solution: The formerly galmorous countess is now continually mocked in the tabloids for her taste in clothing, he weight, and her overspending.

+  - 9. The suspect's condition was upgraded from serious to fair after he fell from a third-story balcony while trying to evade arrest.
+       Problem: Who knew that falling off a balcony could have health benefits.
+       Solution: The suspect, who fell from a third-story balcony while trying to evade arrest, has had his condition upgraded from serious to fair.

 ### Squinting Modifiers

 In some cases, the placement of a modifier is not so much wrong as ambiguous, in that it could apply to either